BostonUniversitySeniorDesign/Team-24-tethered-drone/README_HARDWARE.md

 - Network: Broadband Internet connection
 - Storage: 65 GB available space
 - Sound Card: Default
+- Admin permissions to change environment variables (may require a non-work computer)

 Please note that the disk requirements are based on how many world scenery areas are downloaded.
 Minimum with one scenery area is 20 GB .